DaKillerBear1/Pong-v3/README.md

 # Pong-v3

+<b> THIS GAME REQUIRES THE LATEST LÖVE2D ENGINE, IT CAN BE FOUND AT: https://love2d.org/ </b>

 A basic Pong-clone used to practice my programming, help and ideas are appriciated!

 This game is for educational purposes, I shall use this game to practice my programming.